LalaIAm/cline-novelist/memory-bank/progress.md

      - Character Management interfaces with multiple views and detailed character information
      - Plot Management interfaces with timeline, structure, and scene organization views
      - Novel Settings & Configuration interfaces with metadata, preferences, export, and version history management
+     - Onboarding Experience with multi-step registration and tutorial flow
+     - User Profile with information management, statistics, preferences, and account settings

-The project is now in Weeks 3-5 of Phase 1, focused on completing the remaining UI/UX wireframes with Onboarding Experience & User Profile wireframes as the next priority, followed by preparing for authentication system implementation.
+The project is now in the final stages of Weeks 3-5 of Phase 1, with UI/UX wireframes nearly complete.
+The next priorities are developing a component library, creating responsive variations, and preparing for authentication system implementation.

 ## Known Issues
 The following technical considerations have been identified and need to be addressed: